jpsim/talks/introspecting_swift/introspecting_swift.md

 ^Notes
 - Runtime introspection is a powerful tool for creating elegant and delightful API's that leverage information the program already has.
-- Enables really powerful API's
-- If done right, they can also be safer than the alternatives
+- If done right, they can also be safer than the alternatives.

 ---